ptomato/talks/jsnation2024/README.md

 # What time is the conference for me?

 What we know:
-- The two calendar dates that the sessions occur on (July 23 & 30)
+- The two calendar dates that the sessions occur on (July 23 & 30, 2025)
 - The start times of the sessions and their time zones (11 AM AEST, noon BST, 1 PM EDT)
 - My time zone
 - The hours (in my local time) at which I am willing to be at my computer

 <!--
 Here are the facts that we know.
-We know from the website the two calendar dates of the conference: July 23rd and 30th, 2025.
+We know from the website the two calendar dates of the conference: July 23rd and 30th.
+I got the screenshot from a past conference but let's say for this example the dates are in 2025.

 There are three sessions on each conference day.
 We know the local start times of each of the three sessions, and what time zones those local start times are given in.